 The app is more basic than more expensive offerings

 Feature-wise, there are some trade-offs.
 Rytr is a little less competent at generating long-form content without you guiding it through the process, and there are fewer templates for specific things.
 The interface also isn't as polished, and there isn't as much hand-holding to get you started.
-Still, as Rytr is using GPT-3 like all the other apps on this list, you should be able to get it to produce substantially similar output.
+Still, as Rytr is using GPT like almost all the other apps on this list, you should be able to get it to produce substantially similar output.

 Rytr Pricing: Free plan for 10,000 characters/month and lots of other features; Saver plan from $9/month for 100,000 characters; Unlimited plan from $29/month.